-We have adopted a code of ethics applicable to our directors, officers and employees ("Code of Ethics").
+Prior to the consummation of this offering, we will adopt a code of ethics applicable to our directors, officers and employees ("Code of Ethics").
 A copy of the Code of Ethics will be provided without charge upon request from us.
 We intend to disclose any amendments to or waivers of certain provisions of our Code of Ethics in a Current Report on Form 8-K.